Argenx's drug effective against muscle-weakening disease myasthenia gravis

-June 16 (Reuters) - An experimental drug developed by argenx SE (ARGX.BR), led to improvements in daily activities, including chewing and swallowing, in patients suffering from a muscle-weakening autoimmune disease, according to data published in the Lancet Neurology medical journal on Wednesday.
+(Reuters) - An experimental drug developed by argenx SE led to improvements in daily activities, including chewing and swallowing, in patients suffering from a muscle-weakening autoimmune disease, according to data published in the Lancet Neurology medical journal on Wednesday.

 The late-stage study met its main goal of demonstrating that a greater percentage of patients on the treatment showed improvement in their daily activities compared to those on placebo.